Find Trade Colleges

 Wye Mills, MD

-Chesapeake College did quite well in this year’s ranking of the most popular places for allied health professions students to get a associate degree.
-It came in at #7 on the list.
-Located in the rural area of Wye Mills, Chesapeake College is a public school with a small student population.
+Chesapeake College ranked #7 on this year’s Most Popular Allied Health Professions Associate Degree Trade Schools in Maryland list.
+Located in the rural area of Wye Mills, Chesapeake College is a public college with a small student population.

 Women make up 65% of the allied health majors at the school.

-Read full report on Allied Health Professions at Chesapeake College
+Full Allied Health Professions at Chesapeake College Report

-Allegany College of Maryland ranked #8 on this year’s Most Popular Allied Health Professions Associate Degree Trade Schools in Maryland list.
-Allegany College of Maryland is a small public school located in the city of Cumberland.
+Allegany College of Maryland came in at #8 in this year’s edition of the Most Popular Allied Health Professions Associate Degree Trade Schools in Maryland ranking.
+Allegany College of Maryland is a small public school located in the small city of Cumberland.

 Allied Health majors at Allegany College of Maryland take out an average of $17,974 in student loans while working on their Associate Degree.